 Rhode Island Divorce – “Post Divorce Do’s And Dont’s” -Family Law & Child Support by a RI Lawyer

 Rhode Island (RI) post divorce do’s and dont’s prepared by a Rhode Island family law lawyer, David Slepkow concerning issues of child support modification, contempt and termination.
 The article also addresses issues concerning modification of child visitation & custody in Rhode Island.
 The article gives helpful advice about payment of alimony and modification and termination of alimony.
 The article also contains helpful information concerning modification of the final judgment of divorce based on a substantial change of circumstances and contempt for failure to pay alimony, child support or comply with the terms of the final judgment of divorce.
-[March 16, 2007 01:47:07 pm]

-Rhode Island RI Common Law Marriage – Fact Or Fiction
+Rhode Island Common Law Marriage

-Divorce Law – The Intersection of Divorce and Real Estate Law – What Happens to Marital Domiciles?
+Divorce and Real Estate Law – What Happens to Marital Domiciles?